nienananas/triad-v2/README.md

 The diagram below illustrates the specialized pipeline for the Dronology dataset as an example.
 This tailored processing occurs for every project in the evaluation.

 This highly specialized architecture presents both a strength and a challenge.
-While it maximizes performance on the known datasets, it makes the system difficult to apply to new projects without significant custom development.
+While it maximizes performance on the known datasets, it makes the system difficult to apply to new projects without custom development.
 This observation directly motivated the design of our re-implementation.

 ## 4. Implementation Challenges & Solutions